roadboy98/roadboy98/README.md

 - 👋 Hi, I’m Reece Hewitt!
 - 👀 I’m interested in eCommerce & Social Media.
-- 🌱 I’m currently learning how to build Shopify templates from scratch using the Liquid language.
+- 🌱 I’m currently learning how to build Shopify templates from scratch using the Liquid language & I have a passion for Wordpress!
 - 📫 How to reach me - (reecehewitt22@gmail.com)